EbTech/Elo-MMR/README.md

 cargo run --release --bin rate mmr codeforces
 ```

 UPDATE: it's now also possible to run the rating system from a config file.
-Here's an example:
+Here's an example: (this config file is out of date, we'll update it shortly.)
 ```
 cargo run --release --bin rate file: ../experiments/codeforces/mmr-acc.json
 ```